-- Follow all requirements issued by the County Department of Environmental Health to prevent transmission of COVID-19 in food facilities. - Serve meals outdoors.
-Serve individually plated or bagged meals.
-Avoid sharing of foods and utensils and buffet or family- style meals. - Only provide individually packaged grab-and-go meals to students. - Avoid sharing of foods and utensils and buffet or family-style meals. - Maximize physical distance as much as possible while eating (especially indoors).
+- Follow all requirements issued by the County Department of Environmental Health to prevent transmission of COVID-19 in food facilities. - Avoid sharing of foods and utensils and buffet or family-style meals. - Maximize physical distance as much as possible while eating (especially indoors).
 Using additional spaces outside of the cafeteria for mealtime seating such as classrooms or the gymnasium can help facilitate distancing.
 Arrange for eating outdoors as much as feasible. - Clean frequently touched surfaces.
-Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals.
+Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals. - Maximize physical distance as much as possible while eating (especially indoors).
+Using additional spaces outside of the cafeteria for mealtime seating such as classrooms or the gymnasium can help facilitate distancing.
+Arrange for eating outdoors as much as feasible. - Clean frequently touched surfaces.
+Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals. - Given very low risk of transmission from surfaces and shared objects, there is no need to limit food service approaches to single use items and packaged meals.